sensepost/assless-chaps/README.md

 ## Using Have I Been Pwned

-The HIBP password lists are already downloadable as NT Hashes, one just needs to remove the count form the file and convert them to CSV format to be imported into the database.
+The HIBP password lists are already downloadable as NT Hashes, one just needs to remove the count from the file and convert them to CSV format to be imported into the database.

 This can be done using the standard Unix utility `sed` like so:

 `sed "s/^\(.\{14\}\)\(.\{14\}\)\(.\{4\}\):.*/\3,\1,\2/ pwned-passwords-ntlm-ordered-by-hash.txt" > hibp.csv`

-After which it can be imported using `mksqlitedb.py hibp.db hibp.xsc`.
+After which it can be imported using `mksqlitedb.py hibp.db hibp.csv`.

+## Converting a wordlist to a hashlist

+To convert a straight wordlist to a hashlist of nthashes, you can use [nthasher](https://github.com/singe/nthasher) which can do large wordlists fast.
+The resulting hashes will need to be turned into the required CSV format as described above.

+A much slower nthasher that will output the hashes direct to the required CSV format is included in this repository, and is quite simply run with:

+`python3 nthash-from-clear.py <wordlist> > hashlist.csv`

+If you want to expand the wordlist with rules see the next section on using hashcat.

 ## Using hashcat to create a hash csv file from wordlists and rules